 Self-Hosted vs Managed Search Services: Production Architecture & Tradeoffs

 The decision between self-hosted and managed search infrastructure dictates indexing throughput, query latency boundaries, and operational blast radius.
-This analysis isolates the architectural tradeoffs specific to full-stack search pipelines.
-We bypass generic cloud comparisons to focus on production deployment patterns, compliance routing, and measurable SLO impacts.
+This analysis isolates the architectural tradeoffs specific to full-stack search pipelines, resolving the core engineering question of where to draw the responsibility boundary between your team and a vendor.
+It sits within the broader Search Engine Selection & Architecture area, and we bypass generic cloud comparisons to focus on production deployment patterns, compliance routing, and measurable SLO impacts.

+The clearest way to frame the choice is the ownership boundary across the stack.
 Self-hosted deployments require explicit cluster topology design, JVM heap tuning, and Lucene segment management.
 Managed services abstract control planes but enforce vendor-specific API boundaries and resource caps.
-When establishing baseline requirements, teams must align their choice with broader Search Engine Selection & Architecture constraints.
 This alignment covers data residency, custom analyzer requirements, and horizontal scaling thresholds.

 Self-hosted clusters demand explicit resource allocation.
 You control garbage collection pauses and thread pool sizing.
 Managed platforms cap concurrent indexing threads to preserve multi-tenant stability.